 So I’ve sown the seeds of doom and gloom, but don’t be alarmed or disheartened!
-I just want to emphasise how reviews left on their own accord, unverified and potentially unmitigated, can be damaging.
+I just want to emphasise how small business reviews left on their own accord, unverified and potentially unmitigated, can be damaging.

 If you’re not exuding trust, then no-one’s really going to want to use your services.
 A great way to build trust and display it for all to see is to collect feedback from your customer base in the form of a review, and publish it on your website.

-Reviews offer social proof, with 88% of consumers saying they trust reviews as much as personal recommendations.
+Small business reviews offer social proof, with 88% of consumers saying they trust reviews as much as personal recommendations.
 Other people have taken the plunge to use you, they’ve had a great experience, so showcase to shoppers you can offer them that as well.

 As we mentioned, trust can be built when people make that initial search.
-With a licensed Google Review Partner, we can take your Seller Ratings which are aggregated from your reviews, and display it as stars in your Adwords under your company name.
+With a licensed Google Review Partner, we can take your Seller Ratings which are aggregated from your small business reviews, and display it as stars in your Adwords under your company name.
 These stars help towards SEO, improving your ranking in Google, thus enhancing visibility.